hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 * Filtering BAM files based on fragment size.
    * Typically, a successful ATAC-seq experiment should generate a fragment size distribution plot with decreasing and periodical peaks corresponding to the nucleosome-free regions (NFR) (< 100 bp) and mono-, di-, and tri-nucleosomes (~ 200, 400, 600 bp, respectively)
    * Fragments from the NFR are expected to be enriched around the transcription start site (TSS).
 Fragments from nucleosome-bound regions are expected to be depleted at TSS with a slight enrichment of flanking regions around TSS.
 Use sambamba code from above to filter out fragments by size.
 A BAM for NFR, mono-nuc, di-nuc, tr-nuc.
 Typically the NFR BAM is used for peak calling.
+   * Shift the reads in the BAM file.
+Reads should be shifted + 4 bp and − 5 bp for positive and negative strand respectively, to account for the 9-bp duplication created by DNA repair of the nick by Tn5 transposase

 ## Learning Objectives